pragnyanramtha/lecture/Goals.md

 And if you don't have a goal at all?
 Well, I would recommend you find one.
 It doesn't matter if your goal is in computer science or entrepreneurship or literally to earn a lot of money.

-All you need is to find that goal and be heads-down chasing it.
+All you need to do is lock in and be heads down chasing that goal.

 [[step 1 - Resolve]]